k98kurz/micropycelium/Packager_spec.md

 Greedy routing with this metric tends to favor shorter paths but may congest nodes closer to the root.

+Note that client nodes will have addresses with empty coordinates between the router coordinates and the client coordinates, and only the router coordinates should be used for routing.

 ### CPL Distance